Living the Good Life as a Graduate Student

 Put all the ingredients in a blender and process till you have a homogeneous mixture.
 Add water if needed.
 If desired you may also add 1-2 cloves of fresh garlic

 The basic recipe above is can be modified in several ways depending on availability of ingredients.
 For instance, mint may be omitted altogether if not available.
-Nuts or dried and roasted chickpeas (the kind one gets in India and in Egypt) may be added for more body.
-Alternatively, I like to add green mangoes or very green peaches for additional flavor as well as texture
+Nuts (most commonly peanuts or coconut) or dried and roasted chickpeas (the kind one gets in India and in Egypt) may be added for more body.
+Alternatively, I like to add green mangoes or very green peaches for additional flavor as well as texture.

 Peanut garlic chutney